HTGenomeAnalysisUnit/nf-pipeline-regenie/README.md

 Original concept based on this amazing [github repository](https://github.com/genepi/nf-gwas) from Institute of Genetic Epidemiology, Innsbruck maintained by Sebastian Schönherr and Lukas Forer.

-The pipeline is optimized for massive scaling and can analyze multiple quantitative phenotype on 500k individuals and 40M SNPs in ~2h.
+The pipeline is optimized for massive scaling.
+In our tests it can analyze 100 quantitative phenotypes on teh full UKBB dataset (about 500k individuals) and 40M SNPs in ~4h under normal HPC load considering a limit of 250 concurrent tasks.
+When computational resources are available, you can cut down run time by increasing the limit on concurrent tasks.

 Setting `genotypes_imputed` input trigger the GWAS analsysi, while `genotypes_rarevar` trigger the rare variant analysis using burden test and the set of test configured `rarevars_vc_test`.
 Possible tests include: skat, skato, acato, acatv, skato-acat.